unikraft/docs/content/en/community/hackathons/sessions/contributing-to-unikraft/content/Overview_Example-of-External-Library.md

 Let's focus for now on an already ported library: [lib-libhogweed](https://github.com/unikraft/lib-libhogweed).
 Let's examine its core components.
-Go to the `work/01-tut-porting/libs/libhogweed/` directory and follow the bookmarks marked with `USOC_X`, where `X` is the index of the item in the list, from the files specified in the sections below.
+Go to the `work/01-tut-porting/app-libhogweed/.unikraft/libs/libhogweed/` directory and follow the bookmarks marked with `USOC_X`, where `X` is the index of the item in the list, from the files specified in the sections below.

 #### Glue Code

-In some cases, not all the dependencies of an external library are already present in the Unikraft project, so the solution is to add them manually, as glue code, to the library's sources.
+In some cases, not all the code requirements of an external library are already present in the Unikraft project, so the solution is to add them manually, as glue code, to the library's sources.

 Another situation when we need glue code is when the ported library comes with test modules, used for testing the library's functionalities.
 The goal, in this case, is to wrap all the test modules into one single function.